Dylanvanderwalt18/my-portfolio/README.md

 # Dylan van der Walt

 ### About Me
 Hi!
 I am Dylan van der Walt, a senior at Loyola University Maryland studying in BioHealth with a concentration on Commercialization and minoring in Marketing.
 I am fascinated about the merging of healthcare, technology, and business, particularly how innovative medical products can improve patient outcomes.
 I'm highly motivated, competitive, and team-oriented, all of which I developed throughout my four years as a Division I men's soccer player at Loyola.
 Whether on the field or in a professional setting, I bring a strong work ethic, resilience, and a desire to learn every day.
+I also, in my free time, like to cook and watch movies

 ### Education
 **BSc in [Bio Health]**